sigdotcom/acm.mst.edu/README.md

 Welcome to the ACM-General Django Project!

 ## Installation
-In any directly of the users chosing, please execute the following commands:
+In any directory of the users chosing, please execute the following commands:
 ```
 sudo apt-get update
 sudo apt-get upgrade